2sic/2sxc-docs/2sxc Docs Generator/pages/js-code/angular-js/angularjs-1-overview.md

 > [!WARNING]
 > This is old, obsolete information.
 AngularJS is really dead.
 You should use [Angular](xref:JsCode.Angular.Index)
+>
+> The files in the folder `/js/angularjs` such as `2sxc4ng.js`, `2sxc4ng.min.js` and `angular.min.js`
+> were supposed to be removed in v12.0 but were somehow included again by accident.
+> We discovered this and removed them again in v16.06.
+>
+> If for some random reason you need it, get them from this git repo: [2sxc-js-archive](https://github.com/2sic/2sxc-js-archive/tree/main/obsolete/published/js/angularjs)

 2sxc contains a special helper called *2sxc4ng* which takes care of starting your app inside Dnn and providing you with toolbars and data from 2sxc.